gouherdanish/gouherdanish.github.io/_posts/2024-10-07-dockerfile.md

 Note:
 - We need to be careful while using COPY command as it does not copy the source folder itself like the `mv` command in Linux
-- Rather it copies all the contents inside the source folder one by one inside the destination folder
+- Rather it copies all the contents inside the source folder one by one into the destination folder

 ```
 COPY src .